isc-projects/bind9/doc/notes/notes-current.rst

 - DNSSEC signatures that are not valid because the current time falls outside the signature inception and expiration dates no longer count towards maximum validation and maximum validation failures limits. :gl:`#4586`

+- Multiple RNDC messages will be processed when sent in a single TCP message.

+  ISC would like to thank Dominik Thalhammer for reporting the issue and preparing the initial patch. :gl:`#4416`

 Bug Fixes
 ~~~~~~~~~